Divorce in California (2026)

 To file for divorce in California, at least one spouse must have lived in the state for six months and in the county where they plan to file for three months.
 Military families stationed in California may satisfy these residency rules through their deployment orders.

 If you do not meet the residency requirements but need immediate protection, you can file for legal separation instead, then convert the case to a divorce once the residency period is met.
+Legal separation addresses property division, custody, and support but does not terminate the marriage itself.

 Spousal Support (Alimony)